Impunity for the rich and famous leaves Thais outraged

 This was the story splashed across the front pages in Thailand on Tuesday and a hot topic on web boards, where the common assumption was that a culture of impunity for the wealthy business and political elite would once again prevail.

 Vorayuth Yoovidhya, a grandson of the late founder of Red Bull, billionaire Chaleo Yoovidhya, had initially fled the scene but later confessed to hitting the policeman, police said.
-He was released hours later on 500,000 baht ($16,000) bail.
+He was released hours later on 500,000 baht (10,080 pounds) bail.

 Though Vorayuth has yet to appear in court, there seemed little faith among the public that justice would be served.